Owners Flamingo Bar: Ana Batel & Jorge Gomes Moreira

 Carmo Convent is an old gothic cathedral that was destroyed by the 1755 earthquake and fire that destroyed much of Lisbon.
 The ruins represent a memory of that tragedy.

 Welcome!
 Short term rental (since 10 year) fully equipped apartment, Lisbon city center.
-Direct from Dutch owner 60-70 € with 2 persons, 3 pers. € 90, 4/6 persons € 90 – 120.From 2 persons, 3 nights.5 nights or more 10 % discount.
+Direct from Dutch owner .€ 60-70 per night with 2 persons, with 3 pers. € 90 pn, 4/6 persons € 90 – 120.From 3 nights.5 nights or more 10 % discount.
 Private quiet patio.
-No separate rooms for rent.
-Due to cancellation available from 26-30 March.
+No separate rooms.

 From the apartment it is less than a 15 minutes walk to popular and vibrant area Bairro Alto, Lisbons heart of funky bars and restaurants.